khairnarbhagyashree/khairnarbhagyashree/README.md

 # 💫 About Me:
-Hi there 👋<br>I'm Bhagyashri, a passionate fresher in the realm of React development.
-I find immense joy in crafting interactive and user-centric web applications using the power of React.
+Hi there 👋<br>I'm Bhagyashri, a passionate React developer.
+I find immense joy in crafting interactive and user-centric web applications using the power of Reactjs.

 ## 🌐 Socials: